ARMmbed/mbed-example-network/test/helloworld-udpclient/README.md

     $ yt build
     ```

+8. Copy `build/frdm-k64f-gcc/test/mbed-example-network-test-helloworld-udpclient.bin` to your mbed board and wait until the LED next to the USB port stops blinking.

-8. Start the serial terminal emulator and connect to the virtual serial port presented by frdm-k64f.
+9. Start the serial terminal emulator and connect to the virtual serial port presented by frdm-k64f.

+10. Press the reset button on the board.

+12. The output in the terminal window should look like:

+    ```
+    UDP client IP Address is 192.168.2.2
+    UDP: 3635245075 seconds since 01/01/1900 00:00 GMT
+    ```

+12. The LED should blink slowly (about 0.5Hz)

+## Using a debugger

+Proceed normally until step 7 included, then:

-9. Open a new terminal, then start the pyOCD GDB server.
+1. Open a new terminal window, then start the pyOCD GDB server.

     ```
     $ python pyOCD/test/gdb_server.py